caitoor/planets_website/readme.md

-# Simple Website Boilerplate Code
+# The SOlar System Website

-This is a simple boilerplate setup for simple websites.
+This is a simple website about the planets of the solar system showcasing basic techniques for responsive website coding.

 All Images created with DALL·E 3.